himkt/konoha/docs/source/installation.rst

 .. code-block:: bash

-    $ pip install konoha[janome,kytea,mecab,sentencepiece,sudachi]  # specify one or more of them
+    $ pip install konoha[janome,kytea,mecab,sentencepiece,sudachi,nagisa]  # specify one or more of them

 If you run `pip install konoha`, Konoha will be installed only with sentence splitter.